How to Use Family Meetings to Build a Closer Family

 Announcements at the very end are a good way to re-enter life as usual, to remind everyone of upcoming appointments, trips, and rides needed, and to keep the household running smoothly.
 But don't let this overwhelm all the good feelings you've created; defer logistical discussions that require real work.

-For the under five set, resist the impulse to do much business at family meetings; you want them to be short and rewarding.
-For elementary schoolers, it helps to add an incentive for them to do the hard work of problem solving: a special dessert, a special game afterwards.
-To get resistant preteens to join in, assign them important roles such as recording secretary or rule enforcer.
-And don’t be surprised if your middle schoolers appropriate the meeting to explain that you’re embarrassing them in front of their friends, or that they need a raise in their allowance!
+Close the meeting with a big group hug and your family motto.
+For the under- five set, resist the impulse to do much business at family meetings; you want them to be short and rewarding.
+For elementary schoolers, it helps to add an incentive for them to do the hard work of problem- solving: a special dessert, a special game afterward.
+And don’t be surprised if they appropriate the meeting to explain that you’re embarrassing them in front of their friends, or that they need a raise in their allowance!